 - loss of juvenile habitat

 NMFS convened the Smalltooth Sawfish Recovery Team , comprising sawfish scientists, managers, and environmental managers, to develop a plan to recover the U.S. DPS of smalltooth sawfish.
 The team published the final recovery plan [pdf] in January 2009.
-The plan recommends specific steps to recover the DPS, focusing on reducing fishing impacts, protecting important habitats, and educating the public.
-The draft recovery plan had been made available for public comment in August 2006.
+The plan recommends specific steps to recover the DPS, focusing on:

 Under the Endangered Species Act (ESA), it is illegal to catch or harm an endangered sawfish.
 However, some fishermen catch sawfish incidentally while fishing for other species.
 NMFS and the Smalltooth Sawfish Recovery Team have developed guidelines to fishermen [pdf] telling them how to safely handle and release any sawfish they catch.

-All sawfish (Pristidae) species are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) except P. microdon, which is on Appendix II.
-Appendix I limits international trade in species to exceptional circumstances only.
+All sawfish (Pristidae) species are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which limits international trade of sawfish.

 The smalltooth sawfish was added to the candidate species list in 1991, removed in 1997, and placed back on the list again in 1999.
-In November 1999, NOAA's National Marine Fisheries Service (NMFS) received a petition [pdf] from the Ocean Conservancy (formerly the Center for Marine Conservation) requesting that this species be listed as endangered under the ESA.
+In November 1999, we received a petition from the Ocean Conservancy (formerly the Center for Marine Conservation) requesting that this species be listed as endangered under the ESA.

-NMFS completed a status review [pdf] in December 2000 (note: Appendix A of the status review [pdf] is best printed on 11x17" paper).
-On April 16, 2001, NMFS published a proposed rule to list the U.S. distinct population segment (DPS) of this species as endangered.
-On April 1, 2003, NMFS published a final rule listing this DPS as an endangered species under the ESA.
+We completed a status review in December 2000.
+On April 16, 2001, we published a proposed rule to list the U.S. distinct population segment (DPS) of this species as endangered.
+On April 1, 2003, we published a final rule listing this DPS as an endangered species under the ESA.

 |5-Year Review for U.S. DPS||10/2010|